| 'Bitter End' |

 Their first introduction to sea songs was at Shotley Classic Boat festival where Shanty Jack and Ken Stephens entertained the yachtsmen locking in to the Marina.
 Doing the rounds of the shanty festivals, combined with a local singaround led them to start performing.
 This has taken them to Liverpool, Lancaster, Hull, Swansea and Maldon in the U.K. and Middelburg, Medemblik and Workum in the Netherlands as well as regular spots in the folk clubs in the East Midlands and East Anglia.

-from Liverpool complete with concertinas offering a much richer sound.
+Recently, the duo have also performed with two friends from Liverpool complete with concertinas offering a much richer sound.

-Catch up with 'Bitter
+Catch up with 'Bitter End' in 2009 at:

-End' in 2008 at:
+'Bitter End' in 2008:

 23rd February - 'Countesthorpe Folk Weekend'- Countesthorpe, Leicestershire (U.K.)